InsightEdu: Mobile Discord Bot Management and Analytics for Educators: System Architecture and Implementation

-\paragraph{\textbf{Attendance Tracking}.} Through \textit{InsightEdu}, instructors can start sessions, monitor real-time check-ins, and review history as illustrated in Figure~\ref{fig:attendance}.
+\paragraph{\textbf{Attendance Tracking}.} Through \textit{InsightEdu}, instructors can start sessions, monitor real-time check-ins, and review history.
 The workflow proceeds from the session start (via the attendance code for authorization), student check-ins via direct message with this attendance code, and session finalization by the instructor.